icecream17/solver/Strategies.md

 But... by trying the combinations... of the combinations for each digit, the puzzle is guaranteed to be solved.

+I wonder if this strategy can be simplified

 ### EstablishLink